 We were lucky to find this pretty little Tea museum with an amazing observatory over the Bukchon Hanok Village.

-Just walk the streets of Bukchon Hanok Village and you will run into lots and lots of beautiful little places: traditional coffee shops, small shops with amazing scents for you or your house, hidden traditional museums where I felt like stepping back in time.
+Just walk the streets of Bukchon Hanok Village and you will run into lots and lots of beautiful little places: traditional coffee shops, small shops with amazing scents for you or your house, and hidden traditional museums where I felt like stepping back in time.

 Admission Fee: Free